FTariq/Git-and-GitHub-Tutorial/README.md

 # How to use Github!
 Just a reference for me starting out to properly use Github, which could help anyone else out too!
-Make sure you've configured your Github account to the git terminal before doing everything here.
+Make sure you've configured your Github account to Git before doing anything here.

 ## Creating a repository